This section provides a non-exhaustive list of use cases presenting how the DAOS storage model and stack could be used on a real HPC cluster.

 Defensive I/O is used to manage a large simulation run over a period of time larger than the platform's mean time between failure (MTBF).
 The simulation regularly dumps the current computation state to a dedicated container used to guarantee forward progress in the event of failures.
 This section elaborates on how checkponting could be implemented on top of the DAOS storage stack.
 We first consider the traditional approach relying on blocking barriers and then a more loosely coupled execution.

-When the simulation job starts, one task opens the checkpoint container and fetches the current global HCE.
-It thens obtains an epoch hold and shares the data (the container handle, the current LHE and global HCE) with peer tasks.
+When the simulation job starts, one task opens the checkpoint container and fetches the current global HCE (highest committed epoch).
+It then obtains an epoch hold and shares the data (the container handle, the current LHE (lowest held epoch) and global HCE) with peer tasks.
 Each task checks for the latest computation state saved to the checkpoint container by reading with an epoch equal to the global HCE and resumes computation from where it was last checkpointed.

 To checkpoint, each task executes a barrier to synchronize with the other tasks, writes its current computation state to the checkpoint container at epoch LHE, flushes all updates and finally executes another barrier.
 Once all tasks have completed the last barrier, one designated task (e.g. rank 0) commits the LHE which is then increased by one on successful commit.
 This process is repeated regularly until the simulation successfully completes.